Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

 \section{Decay of correlations for the long-range Riesz gas}

-This section is the heart of the paper.
-We elaborate a method to study the decay of correlations in the long-range case $s\in (0,1)$.
-Because the Hessian of the energy in gap coordinates concentrates around the Riesz matrix (\ref{eq:def H matrix}) which has slowly decaying entries, it is not clear that the strategy of Section \ref{section:decay short} can be adapted to this new situation.
+This section is the core of the paper and aims to develop a method to study the decay of correlations in the long-range case $s\in (0,1)$.
+Because the Hessian of the energy in gap coordinates concentrates around the matrix (\ref{eq:def H matrix}) which has slowly decaying entries, it is not clear how the strategy of Section \ref{section:decay short} can be adapted.
 Indeed the commutation result of Lemma \ref{lemma:perturbation lemma} cannot be applied to (\ref{eq:def H matrix}).
-The trick is to exploit the fact that the Hessian is much more than uniformly definite positive.
-It actually controls a fractional primitive of the solution, which will help carrying out the argument.
-This should be compared with the method of \cite[Section 4]{boursier2021optimal} adapted from \cite{bourgade2012bulk} which exploits the long-range nature of the interaction to have sharp concentration estimates.
+The trick is to exploit the fact that the Hessian is not only positive-definite but actually controls a fractional primitive of the solution.
+This should be compared with the method of \cite[Sec.~4]{boursier2021optimal} adapted from \cite[Sec.~3]{bourgade2012bulk} which exploits the long-range nature of the interaction to have sharp concentration estimates.